HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * Fixes and improvements to the radeon and amd_iommu(v2) drivers, mm and mmu_notifier code.

+##### Note regarding libhsakmt compatibility
+Please note that the libhsakmt library in this repository is NOT compatible with amdkfd that is distributed as part of the mainline Linux kernel from 3.19 and onward.

 #### Target Platform

 This release is intended for use with any hardware configuration that